 Being a mom isn’t easy, that’s for sure.
-And it doesn’t help that each and every day — regardless of the turmoil — there are certain things that nag at you and make you question your motherly sanity – like these 6 toddler-related things that are a bitch to deal with:
+And it doesn’t help that each and every day — regardless of the turmoil — there are certain things that nag at you and make you question your sanity.

-One-latch car seat systems: Are you kidding me?
-After fastening like six latches, pulling and tugging at straps that seem to always get caught and trying to finagle your little bundle of
+Are you kidding me?
+After fastening like six latches, pulling and tugging at straps that seem to always get caught, and trying to finagle your little bundle of

-monstrosity joy into the seat without smashing his or her forehead off of something, you officially have the “you can bite my snatch car seat systems”.
+monstrosity joy into the seat without smashing his or her forehead on something, you officially have the “you can bite my snatch car seat systems.”

 What would you add to this list?